nsdf-fabric/nsdf-web/nsdf_tutorial.md

 - Deploy the NSDF dashboard for **large-scale data access, visualization, and analysis**.

+The slides introducing this tutorial can be downloaded [here](./assets/pdf/Taufer_V4_AHM_NSDF_Tutorial.pdf).
 This tutorial follows the steps in Figure 1.

 <p align="center">
     <img src="files/docs/workflow-diagram.png" width="800">